How Recipes Are Organized

 Searching

-In list views, a search bar lets you filter recipes by name.
+On Home, search filters your whole library.
+Inside a category or Test Kitchen / A-Z list, search narrows that list.
 You can also use Siri: say "Find recipe" and Siri will search by name or ingredients.

 Recipe Detail Page